B01: Complexification of Discrete Time (completed)

 - Investigators: Raphael Boll

 Integrability is a remarkable property shared by some dynamical systems.
 Its understanding allows to study more complicated non-integrable systems by means of perturbative techniques.
 Integrability is, on the one hand, a beautiful mathematical laboratory, on the other hand, a rigid constraint.
 Such rigidity is reflected in the existence of some characterizing geometric features of the space where integrable systems live.
 The project B07 is devoted to the study of discrete integrable systems of variational origin, namely coming from variational principles.
-The systems under investigation offer a sort of magnifying lens on the building blocks of integrability.
-Standard integrability features, as for instance existence of conserved quantities, turn out to be consequences of some more fundamental structures.

 - Understanding Crystallization